Beatty solutions of almost Golomb functional equations: The triple-nested equation

 \subsection{Necessity}

-Any solution must satisfy $a(1)=\fl{c+d}=1$, requiring $1-c\le d<2-c$.
-The failure of~\eqref{eq:main} outside $I$ is produced by a local argument on the three residue classes of $\theta_{n}\in[0,1)$ combined with density of the orbit $(\theta_{n})_{n\ge 1}$.
-We describe the dynamics once, and then read off each endpoint as a special case.
+The shift $d$ ranges over the real line, and the interval~$I$ lies inside $[1-c,\,2-c)$, the set of shifts with $a(1)=1$.
+The failure of~\eqref{eq:main} outside $I$ is produced by a local argument on the three ranges of $\theta_{n}\in[0,1)$ combined with density of the orbit $(\theta_{n})_{n\ge 1}$.
+We describe the dynamics once and read off each endpoint as a special case.

-Expansion~\eqref{eq:af} together with $2c^{2}=1$ gives
+Expansion~\eqref{eq:aS} together with $2c^{2}=1$ gives

-Writing $a(f(n))=n+m(n)$, the integer $m(n)$ is determined by
+Writing $a(S(n))=n+m(n)$, the integer $m(n)$ is determined by